top of page

 Figure 1.
 Canopy coverage (%) is converted to crop coefficient (Kc) using a polynomial equation.

-Automated ETa Estimation Using a Computer Vision System
+Automating ETa Estimation with Computer Vision

 EnviTronics Lab, computer vision, controlled environment agriculture